 m == matrix.lengthn == matrix[i].length1 <= m, n <= 100-104 <= matrix[i][j], target <= 104Problem Overview: You are given an m x n matrix where each row is sorted in ascending order and the first element of each row is greater than the last element of the previous row.
 The task is to determine whether a given target value exists in the matrix.

-The matrix ordering provides a key observation: the first column effectively acts like a sorted list of row ranges.
-First perform a binary search on rows to find the row that could contain the target.
-Compare the target with the first and last elements of each candidate row to narrow the search.
-Once the correct row is identified, run a second binary search on that row to locate the target value.
+This method performs two separate binary searches.
+First, run binary search on the rows to locate the only row that could contain the target.
+Compare the target with the first and last element of each row to narrow down the candidate row.
+Once the correct row is identified, run a second binary search within that row to locate the target value.
+This approach explicitly uses the row ordering property of the matrix and the sorted order inside each row.
+It is easy to reason about during interviews because the two steps clearly mirror the structure of the data.

 | Approach | Time | Space | When to Use |